Plan capacity and scaling for VMware disaster recovery to Azure

 How do I start capacity planning?

-|Replication||Maximum daily change rate: A protected machine can only use one process server, and a single process server can handle a daily change rate up to 2 TB.
-Thus 2 TB is the maximum daily data change rate that’s supported for a protected machine.
+|Replication||Maximum daily change rate: A protected machine can use only one process server.
+A single process server can handle a daily change rate up to 2 TB.
+So, 2 TB is the maximum daily data change rate that’s supported for a protected machine.

 Maximum throughput: A replicated machine can belong to one storage account in Azure.
-A standard storage account can handle a maximum of 20,000 requests per second, and we recommend that you keep the number of input/output operations per second (IOPS) across a source machine to 20,000.
-For example, if you have a source machine with 5 disks, and each disk generates 120 IOPS (8K size) on the source machine, then it will be within the Azure per disk IOPS limit of 500.
-(The number of storage accounts required is equal to the total source machine IOPS, divided by 20,000.)
+A standard Azure Storage account can handle a maximum of 20,000 requests per second.
+We recommend that you limit the number of input/output operations per second (IOPS) across a source machine to 20,000.
+For example, if you have a source machine that has five disks and each disk generates 120 IOPS (8 K in size) on the source machine, the source machine is within the Azure per-disk IOPS limit of 500.
+(The number of storage accounts required is equal to the total source machine IOPS divided by 20,000.)

-|Configuration server||The configuration server should be able to handle the daily change rate capacity across all workloads running on protected machines, and needs sufficient bandwidth to continuously replicate data to Azure Storage.
+|Configuration server||The configuration server must be able to handle the daily change rate capacity across all workloads running on protected machines.
+The configuration machine must have sufficient bandwidth to continuously replicate data to Azure Storage.